mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 model.constraint.rating.active
 ```
 If you want to exclude these constraints and skip their formation, you can use the `rating = false` keyword within the  [`dcOptimalPowerFlow`](@ref dcOptimalPowerFlow) function.
 By specifying this keyword, you indicate that the problem does not involve active power rating constraints.

+Also, we provide the [`deleteRating!`](@ref deleteRating!) function to delete the active power rating constraint associated with a specific branch.

 ---